kapilsh/personal-website/_posts/2018-08-26-kernel-smoothing.markdown

 bokeh: true
 ---

-[Kernel Methods](https://en.wikipedia.org/wiki/Kernel_method) are one of the most popular non-parametric methods to estimate probability density and regrssion functions.
-As the word `Non-Parametric` implies, they use the structural information in the existing data to estimate response variable for out-of-sample data.
+[Kernel Method](https://en.wikipedia.org/wiki/Kernel_method) is one of the most popular non-parametric methods to estimate probability density and regression functions.
+As the word `Non-Parametric` implies, it uses the structural information in the existing data to estimate response variable for out-of-sample data.

-In this post, I will go through an example to estimate a simple non-linear function using [Gaussian Kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel) Smoothing from first principles.
-I will also discuss how to use [**Leave One Out Cross Validation (LOOCV)**](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) and [**k-Fold Cross Validation**](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) to estimate the `bandwidth` parameter $$h$$ for the kernel.
+In this post, I will go through an example to estimate a simple non-linear function using [Gaussian Kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel) smoothing from first principles.
+I will also discuss how to use [**Leave One Out Cross Validation (LOOCV)**](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) and [**K-Fold Cross Validation**](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) to estimate the `bandwidth` parameter $$h$$ for the kernel.

 ## Setup

-Let's setup our environment ...
-The Usual Suspects
+Let's setup our environment:

 ```python
 import numpy as np